phanx-wow/LibResInfo/README.md

 Support for Reincarnation is under consideration, but would require some guesswork, since until you actually see a shaman resurrect themselves, there's no way to tell if the ability is on cooldown or not.

-No callbacks are fired for players who die while Mass Resurrection is being cast, but the API will return correct information (that the player has an incoming resurrection) so if it important for your addon, just check the player's status when they die.
+No callbacks are fired for players who die while a mass res is being cast, but the API will return correct information (that the player has an incoming res) so if it important for your addon, just check the player's status when they die.

-No callbacks are fired for players who resurrect themselves by returning to their corpse while Mass Resurrection is the only res casting on them, but the API will (again) return correct information (that the player has no incoming resurrection) so if it important for your addon, just check the player's status when they resurrect.
+No callbacks are fired for players who resurrect themselves by returning to their corpse while a mass res is the only res casting on them, but the API will (again) return correct information (that the player has no incoming res) so if it important for your addon, just check the player's status when they resurrect.

 ## Limitations